The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 The tax applies to any U.S. entity paying a foreign entity for services.
 The impact is wide-ranging:

-• Indian IT Service Providers: Major players like TCS, Infosys, Wipro, HCLTech, and Tech Mahindra that contract with U.S. clients are on the front line.
+• Indian IT Service Providers: Major players like TCS, Infosys, Wipro, and Tech Mahindra contracting with U.S. clients.

-• Global Capability Centers (GCCs): Captives in India that are subsidiaries of U.S. companies providing back-office, tech, or R&D support will be hit.
+• Global Capability Centers (GCCs): Captives in India that are subsidiaries of U.S. companies providing back-office or R&D support.

-• Mid-size & Startup Firms: Any company providing SaaS support, data analytics, or BPO services from offshore locations.
+• Mid-size & Startup Firms: Companies providing SaaS support, data analytics, or BPO services from offshore locations.

 • Knowledge Services: Consultancies and legal/accounting firms delivering services from abroad.

 Unlike income tax, which is levied on profits, an excise tax is a flat charge on the transaction itself.
-This makes it far more punitive.
+This makes it punitive.

 Example: The Double-Hit